John Singer Sargent: Training

 This approach also permitted spontaneous flourishes of color not bound to an underdrawing.
 It was markedly different from the traditional atelier of Jean-Léon Gérôme, where Americans Thomas Eakins and Julian Alden Weir had studied.
 Sargent was the star student in short order.
-Weir met Sargent in 1874 and noted that Sargent was "one of the most talented fellows I have ever come across; his drawings are like the old masters, and his color is equally fine."
+Weir met Sargent in 1874 and noted that Sargent was "one of the most talented fellows I have ever come across; his drawings are like the old masters, and his color is equally fine".
 Sargent's excellent command of French and his superior talent made him both popular and admired.
 Through his friendship with Paul César Helleu, Sargent would meet giants of the art world, including Degas, Rodin, Monet, and Whistler.

 Sargent's early enthusiasm was for landscapes, not portraiture, as evidenced by his voluminous sketches full of mountains, seascapes, and buildings.
 Carolus-Duran's expertise in portraiture finally influenced Sargent in that direction.
 Commissions for history paintings were still considered more prestigious, but were much harder to get.
 Portrait painting, on the other hand, was the best way of promoting an art career, getting exhibited in the Salon, and gaining commissions to earn a livelihood.

 Sargent's first major portrait was of his friend Fanny Watts in 1877, and was also his first Salon admission.
 Its particularly well-executed pose drew attention.
-His second salon entry was the Oyster Gatherers of Cançale, an impressionistic painting of which he made two copies, one of which he sent back to the United States, and both received warm reviews.
+His second salon entry was the Oyster Gatherers of Cancale, an impressionistic painting of which he made two copies, one of which he sent back to the United States, and both received warm reviews.